-To forge a link between the Bank's aspiration to comply with the law and the issue of ethically correct conduct, and as such to combine commercial success and social responsibility, Deutsche Hypo has published ethical principles and a gifts and gratuities policy.
-This can be viewed by all employees in SharePoint.
+To forge a link between the Bank's aspiration to comply with the law and the issue of ethically correct conduct, and as such to combine commercial success and social responsibility, Deutsche Hypo has published a code of conduct and an internal gifts and gratuities policy.
 It forms the basis for conduct based on integrity, awareness of values and fairness and is binding on all members of the Board of Managing Directors, executives and employees.